Michael Dolinger, MD

 To read 'Intestinal Ultrasound Ushers In New Era of IBD Treatment' in the 2022 Mount Sinai Children's Specialty Report, CLICK HERE.

-Dr. Dolinger has lectured widely both nationally and internationally and has published in peer reviewed journals including Gastroenterology, Inflammatory Bowel Diseases, the Journal of Crohn’s and Colitis, and the Journal of Pediatric Gastroenterology, Hepatology and Nutrition.
-He currently serves on the North American Society of Pediatric Gastroenterology, Hepatology, and Nutrition Inflammatory Bowel Disease Committee and the Pediatric and Artificial Intelligence Committees of the International Bowel Ultrasound Group.
+Dr. Dolinger has lectured widely both nationally and internationally and has published in peer reviewed journals including Gastroenterology, the American Journal of Gastroenterology, Inflammatory Bowel Diseases, the Journal of Crohn’s and Colitis, and the Journal of Pediatric Gastroenterology, Hepatology and Nutrition.
+He is the co-founder of the Intestinal Ultrasound group of Canada and North America (iUSCAN), currently serves on the North American Society of Pediatric Gastroenterology, Hepatology, and Nutrition Inflammatory Bowel Disease Committee and the Pediatric, Artificial Intelligence Committees of the International Bowel Ultrasound Group, Inflammatory Bowel Diseases journal editorial board.

 - Mount Sinai Beth Israel